 - Project timeline: Submit as an attachment a project timeline with each project goal, related objective, activity, expected completion date, and responsible person or organization.
-Please do not use actual calendar months in the timeline; instead prepare the timeline using "Month 1", etc. - SORNA Working Group Plan (for jurisdictions that have not already implemented SORNA): This plan should include the working group structure, members and proposed activities and meetings.
+Please do not use actual calendar months in the timeline; instead prepare the timeline using "Month 1", etc. - SORNA Working Group Plan (for jurisdictions that have not already implemented SORNA): Discussion of a jurisdiction's planned activities should include information regarding the jurisdiction's SORNA implementation working group.
+The working group plan should include a list of the working group members and their responsibility regarding SORNA implementation.
+It is expected that successful grantees will report on their jurisdiction's working group meetings in their quarterly progress reports.
+This requirement does not apply to jurisdictions that have already been found to be substantially implementing SORNA.